SB Ena: Dunkirk evacuation

 Thirteen Thames sailing barges made the crossing, six from R & W Paul Ltd's fleet.
-On the Dunkirk beaches, her crew were ordered to abandon her.
+On the Dunkirk beaches, her crew was ordered to abandon her.
 She was beached but then refloated by Lt Colonel W G Mc Kay and men of the 19th Field Regiment, Royal Artillery, and taken back to Kent, notable as none of them was a sailorman.